rnakato/SSP/README.md

 # 2. Install
 ### 2.0 Docker image

-We have probatively uploaded a docker image for SSP and DROMPA on Docker hub.
+We have probatively uploaded a docker image for SSP and DROMPA on Docker Hub.

 To obtain the docker image, type: